microsoft/debug-adapter-protocol/specification.md

 To clear all instruction breakpoints, specify an empty array.

-When an instruction breakpoint is hit, a 'stopped' event (with reason 'instruction breakpoint') is generated.
+When an instruction breakpoint is hit, a `stopped` event (with reason `instruction breakpoint`) is generated.

-Clients should only call this request if the capability 'supportsInstructionBreakpoints' is true.
+Clients should only call this request if the corresponding capability `supportsInstructionBreakpoints` is true.

 ```typescript
 interface SetInstructionBreakpointsRequest extends Request {